gsingers/search_with_machine_learning_course/week3/answers.md

 ` -lr 1.0  -epoch 25 -wordNgrams 2 -maxn 0 -minn 0`

-There was virtually no difference between 2 and 3 wordNgrams but setting wordNgrams to 1 reduced P@1 to 0.571
+There was virtually no difference between 1, 2 and 3 wordNgrams.

 ### c.
 How did you transform the product names?